getify/monio/MONADS.md

 # FP + Monads

-If you're already comfortable with Functional Programming (FP), especially side effects and pure functions and such, you can [skip to "Brief Intro To Monads"](#brief-intro-to-monads) below.
+If you're already comfortable with Functional Programming (FP), especially side effects and pure functions and such, you can [skip to "Expansive Intro To Monads"](#expansive-intro-to-monads) below.

 ## Functional Programming (FP)